-Even the tobacco industry wasn’t that brazen, instead of just trying to introduce the element of doubt, arguing that the relationship between smoking and health remains an open question.
-The egg ads made 7 claims, each of which, in truth and in fact was determined to be.
+Even the tobacco industry wasn’t that brazen—instead, just trying to introduce the element of doubt, arguing that the relationship between smoking and health remains an open question.
+The egg ads made seven claims, each of which, in truth and in fact, was determined to be [bleep].

-The Court determined the egg industry ads were and are, false, misleading, and deceptive.
-In fact legal scholars view what the tobacco industry tried to do as the same as what the American Egg Board’s National Commission on Egg Nutrition tried to do.
-As with the egg ads, the tobacco industry did more that just espouse one side of a genuine controversy but just denies the existence of scientific evidence.
+The Court determined the egg industry ads “were and are, false, misleading, [and] deceptive.”
+In fact, legal scholars view what the tobacco industry tried to do as the same as what the American Egg Board’s National Commission on Egg Nutrition tried to do.
+As with the egg ads, the tobacco industry did “more than just espouse one side of a genuine controversy,” but just denied “the existence of scientific evidence.”

-So here's from the AHA website at the time.
-If one egg has 213 and the limit for people with normal cholesterol is 300 you could fit an egg in if you cut down on all other animal products.
-You have an egg for breakfast, and some coffee, some skinless turkey breast etc., you could end up at 510, nearly twice the recommended limit.
-So if you are going to eat an egg you need to substitute vegetables for some of the meat, drink your coffee black, and watch for hidden eggs in baked goods.
-And the limit for folks with high cholesterol is 200mg a day, which may not even allow a single egg a day.
+Here’s from the AHA website at the time.
+You know, if one egg has 213, and the limit of dietary cholesterol intake for people with normal cholesterol is 300, you could fit in an egg—if you cut down on all other animal products, right?
+You could have an egg for breakfast, and then, if you add some coffee, some skinless turkey breast, etc.—you could end up 510, right?
+Nearly twice the recommended limit.
+So, if you’re going to eat an egg, you need to substitute vegetables for some of the meat, you drink your coffee black, and watch for hidden eggs in baked goods.
+And, the limit for folks with high cholesterol is 200 milligrams a day, which may not even allow a single egg a day.